-What's on in Winter?
+What's on in winter?

 Val di Fiemme rallies an army of volunteers for the sports events organized in the valley.
 For people coming from big cities is hard to believe that a community can put so much effort in a common game, but the inhabitants of Fiemme have the voluntary work and solidarity in their blood.
-The three editions of Nordic World Ski Championships (1991, 2003, 2013) and the legendary Marcialonga are great proofs of what they are able to achieve – every edition of Marcialonga is welcomed in an overwhelming wave of enthusiasm.
+The three editions of the Nordic World Ski Championships (1991, 2003, 2013) and the legendary Marcialonga are great proofs of what they are able to achieve – every edition of Marcialonga is welcomed in an overwhelming wave of enthusiasm.

-Besides housing the FIS Nordic Combined World Cup races, Fiemme is the final stage of the thrilling Tour de Ski that gets the best cross country athletes of the world to climb up the slope Olimpia at Alpe Cermis to reach the finishing line.
+Besides housing the FIS Nordic Combined World Cup races, Fiemme is the final stage of the thrilling Tour de Ski that gets the best cross-country athletes of the world to climb up the slope Olimpia at Alpe Cermis to reach the finishing line.

 In March, the ski slopes turn into white stage for black music, thanks to the original festival “Dolomiti Ski Jazz”.